EXACTsports/colors/README.md

 # Tailwind CSS Exact Brands Color Palette

-This plugin adds the EXACT Brands colors to the Tailwind color palette.
+This plugin adds the custom EXACT Brands colors to the Tailwind color palette.

+For which standard Tailwind colors to use in the different sites, please refer to the EXACTSports/style repo.

 ## Installation